otidev/moonengine/FAQ.md

 ## NO DOCS!!!
 Sorry, the current documentation (if you can call it that), is really simple.
 I might add Doxygen to it, though!

+## Will you add CMake?
+Yes, I will.
+After a some thinking I've decided to add CMake soon.
+Keep your eyes open!